kyle-lindsay/myvcs/README.md

 **Initialise a repository with** `myvcs init`

-* This will create a `.myvcs/` directory to store commit history.
+* This will create a `.myvcs/` subdirectory to store commit history.

 **Create a commit with** `myvcs commit "<message>"`